I think they made the right decision. When to use intuition? What determines decision making in a difficult situation?

 7. Consistency in decision making and subsequent actions.

-People tend to choose between two extremes: "Yes" or "No"...
-Buy a car on credit or not?
+People tend to choose between two extremes: "Yes" or "No".
+Should I buy a car on credit or not?
 Divorce or not?
 To quit or not?
-We drive ourselves into the framework of a difficult choice, while the true answer to a question may be hidden in the middle or even lie in a different plane.
+We drive ourselves into the framework of a difficult choice, while the true answer to the question may be hidden in the middle or lie on a different plane altogether.

-For example, someone wants to buy a car on credit, but hesitates, because he does not want to get into debt.
-Perhaps the question should simply be put differently and buy a car cheaper, rent an apartment closer to work, or even find a job near your current place of residence.
+For example, someone wants to buy a car on credit, but is hesitant because he does not want to go into debt.
+Perhaps the question should simply be put differently and buy a cheaper car, rent an apartment closer to work, or even find a job near your current place of residence.

-Try to think wider and avoid yes / no.
+Try to think more broadly and avoid yes/no boxes.

-Imagine your goal in all its colors and your future life when you achieve it.
+Imagine the goal in all its colors and your future life when you achieve it.
 Answer the following questions:

 • How will I feel?